Einstein-Telescope-Projects/gwsim/docs/generate_ET_data.rst

           arguments:
             channel: STRAIN

-Similar to the noise example, this creates 22 frame files per detector.
+As with the noise example, this configuration file produces 22 frame files per detectors, each lasting 4096 seconds, for a total of slightly more than 24 hours.
-Each file lasts 4096 seconds, for a total of slightly more than 24 hours starting from January 1, 2030.
+The dataset again begins on 1 January 1 2030.

 Frame files are saved in the :code:`./ET_Triangle_EMR_BBH` folder, and metadata in :code:`./ET_Triangle_EMR_BBH/metadata`.

-BBHs are injected in zero noise from the `18321_1yrCatalogBBH` population file used in the `CoBA science study <https://iopscience.iop.org/article/10.1088/1475-7516/2023/07/068>`_ and `publicly available <https://apps.et-gw.eu/tds/?content=3&r=18321>`_ .
+BBH signals are injected in zero noise from the `18321_1yrCatalogBBH` population file used in the CoBa study and `publicly available <https://apps.et-gw.eu/tds/?content=3&r=18321>`_ .
-The `IMRPhenomXPHM <https://journals.aps.org/prd/abstract/10.1103/PhysRevD.103.104056>`_ waveform model is used, with a lower cutoff frequency of 2 Hz and including Earth rotation effects.
+The `IMRPhenomXPHM <https://journals.aps.org/prd/abstract/10.1103/PhysRevD.103.104056>`_ waveform model is used, with a low-frequency cutoff of 2 Hz and including Earth rotation effects.

 The configuration file to generate one day of ET data containing binary neutron stars (BNS) signals can be found at :code:`ET_Triangle_EMR_BBH_config.yaml`, with the following arguments:

-- population_file: `18321_1yrCatalogBNS`, used in the `CoBA science study <https://iopscience.iop.org/article/10.1088/1475-7516/2023/07/068>`_ and `publicly available <https://apps.et-gw.eu/tds/?content=3&r=18321>`_ .
+- population_file: `18321_1yrCatalogBNS`, used in the CoBa study and `publicly available <https://apps.et-gw.eu/tds/?content=3&r=18321>`_ .
-- waveform_model: `IMRPhenomPv2_NRTidalv2 <https://journals.aps.org/prd/abstract/10.1103/PhysRevD.100.044003>`_ , with a lower cutoff frequency of 2 Hz and including Earth rotation effects.
+- waveform_model: `IMRPhenomPv2_NRTidalv2 <https://journals.aps.org/prd/abstract/10.1103/PhysRevD.100.044003>`_ , with a low-frequency cutoff of 2 Hz and including Earth rotation effects.

 Files are saved in :code:`./ET_Triangle_EMR_BNS`, metadata in :code:`./ET_Triangle_EMR_BNS/metadata`.

 .. note::
-    Before generating the dataset, ensure that sufficient disk space is available.
+    Ensure that sufficient disk space is available before starting the dataset generating.
-    Each :code:`.gwf` file is about `ADD_ESTIMATE`, so you will need around `ADD_ESTIMATE` total for one day of signal files and metadata, for each kind of source.
+    Each GWF file is about `ADD_ESTIMATE`, so for the three detectors you will need around `ADD_ESTIMATE` total for one day of signal files and metadata, for each kind of source.

     The signals generation will take around `ADD_RUNTIME_ESTIMATE` on a CPU `ADD_STATISTICS` for each kind of source.
-    To generate the dataset in batches, or to resume a generation that has been interrupted (e.g., due to system shutdown), check `SECTION W`.
+    For generating the dataset in batches or for resuming an interrupted run (e.g., due to system shutdown), see `SECTION W`.

 To generate the ET signals data from CBCs, run this command in your working directory: